 - Sidev Ltd v Bluemantle Ltd and Monde Developments Ltd (Mercantile Court, 2016-17; sole counsel).
 Represented the defendants in a dispute about a company’s entitlement to a bonus pursuant to an alleged oral agreement for work done on property development projects.
 Case settled after the claimant acceded to an order for security for costs and Marc succeeded in obtaining an order for expert evidence (which the claimant had contested) at a CMC.

 - Ritz Hotel Casino v Al Geabury EWHC 2294 (QB) (Queen’s Bench Division, 2015; led by Clive Freedman QC).
 Successfully represented the casino at a six day High Court trial in a claim for unpaid gambling debts which raised detailed evidential issues about alleged gambling addiction and legal issues concerning the regulation of casinos and their obligations towards their patrons.
-In finding for the Ritz, Mrs Justice Simler relied upon documentary evidence which had been "painstakingly analysed by Mr Delehanty" (see judgment at para.
+In finding for the Ritz, Mrs Justice Simler relied upon documentary evidence which had been “painstakingly analysed by Mr Delehanty” (see judgment at para.
 16).
 The defendant’s compliance with his disclosure obligations was scrutinised across a number of hotly contested pre-trial High Court hearings at which Marc appeared unled and secured orders for specific disclosure and inspection.
-Read more about this case here.
-The case was extensively reported in: The Mirror, The Guardian, The Express, The Daily Mail, and The Evening Standard.
+Read more about the case here.
+The case was extensively reported in: The Mirror, The Guardian, The Express, The Mail and The Evening Standard.

 - Vigeland v Ennismore and Vistra All ER (D) 115 (Nov) (Chancery Division, 2012; led by Adam Solomon).
 Acted in a seven day High Court trial concerning claims of breach of contract and misrepresentation in respect of a fund manager’s entitlement to a contractual bonus and allegations of breach of trust in the administration of a Jersey based trust.